William A Gardner

 The computer models used in forecasting such things as pandemics, climate, population and such, are simply mathematical representations of some aspect of the real world using algorithms.
 These algorithms are generally classed into four types.3 The predictive models on which public policy has been recently based are mainly the 'recursive' type using the 'divide and conquer' method to break down the model world into smaller parts.
 Algorithmic functions can then be applied to each part and the results combined into an output.
 That is, the model structure uses various algorithms and interlocking parameter-driven functions to operate on a set of entities which make up the model world.
 These entities might be people, squares of land, cubic sections of atmosphere, or whatever is being modeled.
 Each entity has an initial state.
 A time period is selected and the model entities are processed by the algorithms to see how they change during one slice of time.
 The entities change during the iterations but the algorithms do not.
 The new state of these entities after each iteration is then used as the input for the next time period.
 This process is repeated over and over to some end point.
 The result of each iteration may be used to graph the state of one or more entities or factors over the relevant time period.
 As the model increases in complexity the results are not readily predictable, but one must keep in mind that increasing complexity4 does not mean increasing accuracy.

 The real world is not known for simplicity.
-This is not artificial intelligence (AI),5 a term which has been overused.
+These models are not driven by artificial intelligence (AI),5 a term which has been overused.
 One important aspect, a major weakness actually, of these iterative predictive models that try to simulate the real world is their tendency to be linear and to magnify errors.
 That is, a small error in the initial model parameters, or assumptions, is magnified by each iteration leading to potentially large errors in output.
 In addition, they do not properly take into account real-world long and short-term cycles that naturally occur.
 For example the changing energy output of the sun.6 Most models are similar in this aspect and thus can be made to show whatever is desired by making small changes in the model assumptions.

 To illustrate the concept, consider a simple example of a model used to predict the future population of a country.
 The model is set up with an initial population parameter and then calculates how the population will change during one year by using other parameters such as annual birth rate, annual death rate, plus annual in-migration and out-migration.
 This calculation is then done for each year into the future.
 So long as the parameters are reasonably correct the model can predict pretty closely what the population will be in ten, or even a hundred years.
 Other sub-algorithms can be added to make the model even more complex such as unusual diseases using a stochastic method.
 However, the programmer is unlikely to include a sub-algorithm which models an unusual event, often called a black swan event, which wipes out most of the population.
 Importantly, such models are most often coded with one or a small number of primary drivers which becomes dominant over multiple iterations.
 In the case of this simple population model, the primary drivers are birth and death rates with these parameters based on past historical data.